Jyotiprav/Java-Greenfoot-Cheat-Sheet/README.md

    setImage(image);
  }
  ```
- ## 8.Set the Location of the actor.
+ ## 8. Set the Location of the actor.
 ```
 setLocation(Xposition,Yposition);
 ```